 1. Second custom bottle – Choose design

-Here’s the design I chose for my second bottle.
+Here is a similar design to the one I used for this second design.
 I cut it in multiple colors of vinyl.
 I first worked out which color combination I liked best with the colors of adhesive vinyl I had on hand.

 2. Cutting different colors of vinyl with the Cricut

 Next, I created a weeding box with the shape tool.
 I also created two more tiny boxes and positioned them in the top corners of the bigger box.
 I attached these three boxes together and duplicated them a few times so that I had four in total.
 I attached each different color of text to a box.
 The little squares at the top will enable me to perfectly position each color of my design onto my bottle.

 You can read more about how to cut multiple colors in Design Space in which I made a peacock t-shirt for my daughter.
 That was using HTV of course, but the process is the same just without reversing the design before cutting.